I conjecture that all minds are real-time control systems.

 So…at the very least there is a real-time control layer in all minds.
 For the more intelligent minds like humans, the real-time reaction requirements may time-constrain the higher layers.
 Slower but smarter assimilation and decision-making is often trumped by reliable fast ignorant behaviors in real-world contexts.

 D.W.
 Payton & T.E.
 Bihari, “Intelligent Real-Time Control of Robotic Vehicles,” COMMUNICATIONS OF THE ACM, August 1991, Vo1.34, No.8.

 S. Thrun, J. Canny, S. Russell & P. Norvig, Artificial Intelligence: A Modern Approach, 2nd Ed.
 Prentice Hall, 2002.

 J.S.
-Albus, “Outline for a Theory of Intelligence,” IEEE TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS, VOL. 21, NO. 3, MAY/JUNE 1991.cognitive architecture, cognitive science, control systems, mind, real-time
+Albus, “Outline for a Theory of Intelligence,” IEEE TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS, VOL. 21, NO. 3, MAY/JUNE 1991.Tags: cognitive architecture, cognitive science, control systems, mind, real-time